-HIGH RISK SITES
+MEDIUM RISK SITES

 This template ensures all assessments meet the 'best practice' design standards outlined by the Code of Practice.
-Please note that due to the high risk of potential harm to human health or the environment there are some additional requirements over and above the Code.
-Our aim is to streamline the application process by identifying Council's minimum standards for a LCA and to standardise design parameters to achieve a greater consistency across all assessments.
+Our aim is to streamline the application process by identifying Council's minimum standards for a LCA in a medium risk area (including guidance on rainfall data and loading parameters) and to achieve a greater consistency in assessment standards.